What are you looking for?

 First-year, full-time students are advised that they should not be employed.
 A second or third-year, full-time student should not be employed more than 20 hours per week.

 First-year required courses are Torts I and II, Property I and II, Contracts I and II, Civil Procedure, Legal Research Analysis, and Writing I and II, and Academic Skills.
-Upper level required courses include Bar Preparation Course, Business Associations, Constitutional Law I and II, Criminal Law, Criminal Procedure, Evidence, Professional Responsibility, Sales, Secured Transactions, Wills, Trusts and Estates, Legal Skills.
+Upper level required courses include Bar Preparation Course, Business Organizations, Constitutional Law I and II, Criminal Law, Criminal Procedure, Evidence, Legal Skills, Professional Responsibility, Sales, Secured Transactions, and Wills, Trusts and Estates.
 Other course requirements include the completion of the Upper-Level Writing Requirement, one Skills Course, and one Drafting Course.
-Students also must attend Professionalism Series Lectures, fulfill the Proficiency Requirement, and complete a minimum of 50 hours (30 hours if a student enrolled prior to spring 2020) of pro bono work to graduate.
-A student must satisfy the Upper Level Writing Requirement and successfully complete a skills course.
+Students also must attend Professional Identity Formation Series Lectures, complete a minimum of 50 hours (30 hours if a student enrolled prior to June 2021) of pro bono legal work, and complete Diversity Training to graduate.

 *Please note, the above requirements are subject to change.
 Please refer to the Academic Catalog and Student Handbook for current policies and more information.